VisualText/py-package-nlpengine/README.md

     parse_tree = results.final_tree

 ### NLPPlus Engine Functions

+These are the current functions that come with the NLPPlus package.

 #### set_analyzer_folder(analyzer_folder_path: str)
 This is used to set the folder where your analyzers are located.